 Lisa's community involvement includes volunteering with a local food bank and the Bonfils Blood Center.

-JON D. Williams III., President and CEO
+Jon D. Williams III., Founder

 Jon has developed and directed programs for the Company for over 30 years.
 As a graduate from the University of Denver, with a major in psychology, Jon applied his education to teaching and marketing early on.
 During college and upon graduation, he was a noted tennis professional in Colorado Springs, Colorado and Palm Beach, Florida before becoming Vice-President of LJA, a Denver-based marketing, design and advertising firm where he developed comprehensive market strategies and business plans for corporate entities.

 When Jon joined the family business in 1975, JDWC was comprised of six cotillion programs with an emphasis on dance instruction.
 Since his involvement and management, the Company has developed into a multi-faceted, national business with an emphasis on social skills education.
 The Company has four divisions: JDW Cotillions – Dance & Social Etiquette for children, SEE Survival Etiquette Essentials – Social Skills & Character Training for all ages, ESP Executive Social Presentation – adult training programs on Social & Business Relationships for individuals, groups, colleges and businesses, and NCSE - National Center for Social Education – a social skills training program for certification and licensing.

 Jon's instruction has been featured by ABC World News and national publications.
 He still instructs cotillion classes, in addition to making presentations on social education for schools and businesses.
 With his wife Moira, he is working on a book titled SENSE & CIVILITY – A Practical Guide to Survival Etiquette Essentials.